DANIELKNYSNA/DANIELKNYSNA/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me daniel@dcdistribution.co.za
+- 📫 How to reach me knysnacoder@gmail.com

 <!---
 DANIELKNYSNA/DANIELKNYSNA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.